IvalinV/DPIX-meeting-managment-system/README.md

 to install all the composer packages, including **Laravel Sail**.

+Before starting the containers copy `.env.example` and renamed it to `.env` from it **laravel Sail** will load the DB credentials.
+In it the email `MAIL_` variables should be set, to allow the system to sent emails to the `citizen` when suggesting new meeting date and time.

+To fire it up you need to run `./vendor/bin/sail up` or `./vendor/bin/sail up -d` to build the containers.

 After the container is up-and-running run the following commands:

 - `./vendor/bin/sail composer install`
 - `./vendor/bin/sail artisan migrate --seed`
 - `./vendor/bin/sail npm install && npm run dev`

-Before starting the containers copy `.env.example` and renamed it to `.env` from it **laravel Sail** will load the DB credentials.
-In it the email `MAIL_` variables should be set, to allow the system to sent emails to the `citizen` when a suggesting new meeting date and time.

-To fire it up you need to run `./vendor/bin/sail up` or `./vendor/bin/sail up -d` to build the containers.

 ## Usage

-After the system is installed and running, you can navigate trough it
+After the system is running, you can navigate trough it, the main routes are:

 ### Citizen